Skip to main content

 AL AK AZ AR CA CO CT DE DC FL GA HI ID IL IN IA KS KY LA ME MD MA MI MN MS MO MT NE NV NH NJ NM NY NC ND OH OK OR PA RI SC SD TN TX UT VT VA WA WV WI WY AS GU CNMI PR USVI Mountain Plains Region Midwest Region Northeast Region Mid-Atlantic Region Southeast Region Southwest Region Western Region

-SUN Meals are available at schools, parks, and other locations across the U.S. And in some rural areas, kids can get SUN Meals To-Go.
+Summer EBT is available at schools, parks, and other locations across the U.S. And in some rural areas, kids can get non-congregate summer meals.

-You can use SUN Bucks to pay for:
+You can use Summer EBT to pay for:

 • fruits and vegetables